ATRS7391/Minimal-Tab/README.md

 Click [**here**](https://atrs7391.github.io/Minimal-Tab/) to try it out!

-_Note: The background and fonts might take some time to load in the web version._
+_Note: The background and fonts may take some time to load in the web version._

 ## Installation